Nexell-AI-Network/nexellia-miner/README.md

 * `libkaspaopencl.so`, `libkaspaopencl.dll`: OpenCL support for nexellia-miner

 # Usage
-To start mining, you need to run [nexelliad](https://github.com/nexellia-network/nexelliad) and have an address to send the rewards to.
+To start mining, you need to run [nexelliad](https://github.com/nexell-ai-network/nexelliad) and have an address to send the rewards to.
 Here is a guidance on how to run a full node and how to generate addresses: https://github.com/kaspanet/docs/blob/main/Getting%20Started/Full%20Node%20Installation.md

 Help:
 ```
-nexellia-miner
+nexell-ai miner
-A Nexellia high performance CPU miner
+A Nexell-AI high performance CPU miner

 USAGE:
     nexellia-miner [OPTIONS] --mining-address <MINING_ADDRESS>